AlexandreRio/freenet-internals/en/README.md

-# Freenet
+# Freenet internals

 This book aims to popularize how Freenet works.
 To be short Freenet is a network allowing users to publish and retrieve files anonymously.

-Quick list of what will be discussed in this book
+Quick list of what will be discussed in this book (in no particular order)
 * global structure of the network
 * nodes behavior and what they do constantly
 * node `location` and its impact